laclustr/Something-for-hack-the-land/README.md

-Welcome to Wacky-Bird, a cool twist on one of your favorite games.
+Welcome to Slappy-Bird, a cool twist on one of your favorite games.
 Adding a multitude of sensors, you can make it feel like you're playing the game in real life.

 Configure the following ports on your arduino:
 ```